HOWTO

 You should receive an email from the Apache Reporter Service.
 Make sure to add the version number and date of the latest release at the site linked to in the email.

-The release notes and the javadoc of the new version will be automatically deployed to the website once the release commits/tags reach the ASF remote and the respective Gitub workflows are triggered.
+The release notes and the javadoc of the new version will be automatically deployed to the website once the release commits/tags reach the ASF remote and the respective GitHub workflows are triggered.

 Add a release announcement by copying site/_posts/2016-10-12-release-1.10.0.md, and adapt the release date in history.md if necessary.
 Preview the changes locally, by following the instructions in site/README.md, and then commit and push the changes to the main branch.
-Please note that due to CALCITE-5584, the commit should be pushed to Github as the last commit, do not chain it with “Prepare for next development iteration” commit.
+Please note that due to CALCITE-5584, the commit should be pushed to GitHub as the last commit; do not chain it with the “Prepare for next development iteration” commit.

 Ensure that all changes to the website (news, release notes, javadoc) are correctly displayed.